shreyansh225/Spring_Boot_App_with_MySQL_config/README.md

 <h4>
   Step 1: Clone/Download zip and Open the folder in Spring Tool Suits or in Eclipse.        <br>
+  Step 2: Open MySQL Workbench and create a new schema (myhiber) as it is the same sql database url name in the appication.properties    <br>
   Step 2: To Run the application go to src\main\java\com\springrestD\springrestD\SpringrestDApplication.java   and run as Java Application or if in Spring tool Suit u can run as Spring Boot App <br>
   Step 3: Open Postman and in a Workspace enter the url link localhost:9090/courses/ to check the GET, POST, PUT, DELETE Requests. <br><br>